 Trial Advocacy – 4 credit hours (practicum)

-Virginia Procedure – 3 credit hours (capstone elective)
+Virginia Civil Procedure – 3 credit hours (capstone elective)

 Covers the subject of procedure from the point of view of practice in the Virginia state courts, with heaviest emphasis on civil procedure.
 Expected topics include self-help, subject matter jurisdiction, personal jurisdiction, service of process, venue, parties, pleading, discovery, pre-trial motions, motions at trial, post-verdict motions, judgments, costs, and appeals.

-Water Resource Law – 2 credit hours (seminar)
+Virginia Law Foundations – 2 credit hours (capstone elective)